letilvy/ui5-ase-demo/README.md

 ### 2. Implement send email function

 	a.
-Selected items from table should be listed as message body:
+Selected items from table should be listed in email as message body: